 This, then, was the situation in Greece in 490 BC.
 Sparta was weaker than it had been at any time since the reforms of Lycurgus; one of its kings lived under a cloud of suspicion, while the other had been thrust into his role unprepared when already well into the summer of his life.
 Meanwhile the rest of Greece was shaken by the most convincing evidence of corruption at Delphi’s temple of Apollo ever to have emerged in the long history of that holy place.
 And all of the cities were feuding and skirmishing with one another more lustily than ever.
 It was at this worst possible time that Darius, having prepared patiently for his revenge against Athens and the rest of Greece for the last eight years, finally struck.

 The fleet swept westward across the ocean with the same inexorability as the sun on its march across the heavens.
 The Persians landed first on the island of Naxos, whose people had so rudely repelled them almost a decade before.
-But this time, the invaders gave them no time to prepare.
+But this time, the invaders gave them no warning, no time to prepare.
 Acting on the advice of Hippias, the Persian generals kept their plans secret even from their own soldiers until the last minute, when the fleet suddenly veered toward the island.
-It routed the islanders before they could once again take refuge behind the walls of their central city.
+It routed the islanders before they could take refuge behind the walls of their central city.

 Next the Persians came to the island of Delos, home to the most famous temple to Apollo outside of Delphi.
 The peaceful folk who lived and worshiped there surrendered without a fight.
 But just as the main Persian force was about to sail from the island, leaving only a small troop of occupiers behind, a violent earthquake shook the place to its foundations, shattering the temple and causing much destruction and loss of life.
 Delos’s oracle proclaimed it to have been a portent of the evil about to befall Greece: “It shall shake that which was unshakeable before.”